Terrestrisuchus: Synonymy with Saltoposuchus

-In 1988, palaeontologists Michael Benton and James Clark first proposed that specimens of Terrestrisuchus in fact represented the juveniles of the related "sphenosuchian" from Germany, Saltoposuchus.
-The similarity between Terrestrisuchus and Saltoposuchus had been recognised since its description, so much so that Crush even named a new family, the Saltoposuchidae, to accommodate the two genera.
-However, Benton and Clark considered that the characters Crush identified to separate the two taxa as invalid, and so that the two were likely to belong to at least the same genus.
+In 1988, just four years after it was named, palaeontologists Michael Benton and James Clark first formally proposed that specimens of Terrestrisuchus in fact represented the juveniles of Saltoposuchus and so was a junior synonym of the latter.
+The similarity between Terrestrisuchus and Saltoposuchus had been identified since its description, and Crush had erected the family Saltoposuchidae in recognition of this.
+However, Benton and Clark considered that the characters Crush identified to separate the two taxa as invalid, and so that the two were likely to belong to be at least of the same genus.
 This hypothesis was rejected by Sereno and Wild in 1992, who claimed to have identified additional differences between the two genera, although Clark et al. (2001) considered these differences to be dubious or due to the size difference between their remains.
 In 2003, palaeontologist David Allen identified juvenile features in Terrestrisuchus, and believed all the differing traits between it and Saltoposuchus to be ontogenetically variable, and so were otherwise indistinguishable.
+However, Allen ultimately rescinded this view and came to reject their synonymy in his unpublished Ph.D. thesis on the anatomy of Terrestrisuchus in 2010.

-However, in 2013 a re-evaluation of the hypothesis concluded that the available evidence was not consistent with the two species being synonymous, and it is likely that Terrestrisuchus is indeed its own genus.
+A formal re-evaluation of the hypothesis in 2013 concluded that the available evidence was not consistent with the two species being synonymous, and that it is likely that Terrestrisuchus is indeed its own genus.
 This included the non-overlapping geographic and stratigraphic ranges of the two taxa, with Terrestrisuchus being at least "several million years" younger than Saltoposuchus, as well as inconsistencies in the patterns of the fusion of their vertebrae and the proportions of the hind limb during growth compared to other crocodylomorph growth series.
-Nonetheless, the two genera do appear to be closely related and are consistently recovered together in phylogenetic analyses.
-The analysis of Leardi et al. (2017) in particular finds them to clade together with the South African Litargosuchus, and they recognised that this clade could approximate the Saltoposuchidae as conceived by Crush in 1984.
+Saltoposuchus itself was thoroughly redescribed in 2023 by Stephan Spiekman, who identified numerous morphological differences that could not be attributed to ontogeny or to individual variation, and so rejected their synonymy.
+The two taxa are nonetheless close relatives, comprising the clade Saltoposuchidae together with Litargosuchus.

 Palaeobiology

 The thin, serrated teeth of Terrestrisuchus indicate that it was carnivorous, and like other early crocodylomorphs it was likely a generalist pursuit hunter that preyed upon small to mid-sized prey items.
 The shape and construction of its hip bones, particularly the elongated pubis, indicate that they were rigidly sutured together and that its pubis was not mobile as it is in modern crocodilians.
 This indicates that Terrestrisuchus would not have utilised the hepatic piston method of breathing found in modern crocodilians.
+Also, the dimensions of its orbit and sclerotic ring suggest that it was a cathemeral animal.